Zakisab/team-profile-generator/README.md

 Download Node

-For detailed instructions on installing node please follow this link for instructions
+For detailed instructions on installing node
 Clone this repository into your local repository.

-git clone git@github.com:TheInfamousGrim/team-profile-generator.git.
 Install the dependencies

 npm install
-If you've followed these steps correctly then the application should be good to go and can be tested using software like Insomnia Core 😁
+If you've followed these steps correctly then the application should be good to go and can be tested using software like Insomnia Core.

 Usage
 Please follow these steps to use the application